On this page, about UT timekeeping and celestial navigation, monitoring the drift of your watch using a diary is crucial.

 Correct time:

-UT timekeeping and celestial navigation: what is a quality watch?
+What is a quality watch?

-For instance, certified by the Swiss Official Chronometer Testing Institute (COSC).
+Official Chronometer Testing Institute (COSC).

-But it’s still recommended to keep a diary with the evolution of your error over time.
+Here you see the need to keep a diary with the evolution of your error over time.

 Mariners historically relied on chronometers to keep track of time at sea.

-Certainly, A chronometer is a highly accurate and precise timekeeping instrument designed to remain unaffected by the motion, temperature, and humidity experienced on board a ship.
+Certainly, a chronometer is a highly accurate and precise timekeeping instrument designed to remain unaffected by the motion, temperature, and humidity experienced on board a ship.

 Undoubtedly, the invention of the chronometer revolutionized navigation and greatly enhanced maritime safety.